judka-uriel/uriel-book/uriel_en.md

 an open flame.
 The Torah's prohibition on kindling fire on the Sabbath is quite unambiguous, so there are no questions here.

-Gradually, heating over an open flame began to be replaced by electric stoves.
+Gradually, heating over an open flame began to be replaced with electric stoves.
 The operating principle of an electric stove consists in the release of thermal energy when electric current passes through a heating element in the burner.
 Induction cooktops went even further — they heat iron cookware placed upon them